 Following this phenomenal success, Dave's profile rocketed and in 2003 he embarked on his debut national tour, garnering rave reviews and performing to sell-out audiences, Dave quickly established his reputation as a first class live performer.
 Truly cementing his place as one of Britain's most cherished comedy talents, in 2004 he appeared as a guest on the legendary Parkinson, alongside megastar Sir Paul McCartney.
 He also performed before Her Majesty at The Royal Variety Performance in a star-studded line-up; allowing him to fulfil two lifelong ambitions within one momentous week!

-Throughout 2005-06 Dave was a regular on TV starring as team captain alongside Jimmy Carr and Sean Lock on Ch 4's panel show '8 Out of 10 Cats'.
-But having enjoyed four series at the helm, Dave took the decision to move on and allow him to focus on other projects.
+Throughout 2005-06 Dave was a regular on TV starring as team captain alongside Jimmy Carr and Sean Lock on Channel 4's comedy quiz show 8 Out of 10 Cats.
+However, having enjoyed four series at the helm, Dave took the decision to move on and allow him to focus on other projects.